Indigenous music of Canada: History

 Today, a revival of pride in First Nations art and music is taking and beauty of traditional First Nations art, music and musical instruments.
 Drums are closely associated with First Nations people.
 Some people say, "Drumming is the heartbeat of Mother Earth."
 First Nations made a great variety of drums.
 Healers sometimes use miniature drums.
 There are also tambourine-shaped hand drums, warrior drums, water drums, and very large ceremonial drums.
 Their size and shape depends on the First Nation's particular culture and what the drummer wants to do with them.
 Many are beautifully decorated.
 In many First Nations cultures, the circle is important.
 It is the shape of the sun and moon, and of the path they trace across the sky.
 Many First Nations objects, such as tipis and wigwams, are circular in shape.
 Traditional villages were place.
 First Nations people are recovering the knowledge, history often arranged with the dwellings placed in a circle.
 To this day, many First Nations people hold meetings sitting in a circle.
 Meetings often begin with a prayer, with the people standing in a circle holding hands.

 Hand carved wooden flutes and whistles are less common than drums, but are also a part of First Nations traditional music.
 Chippewa men played flutes to serenade girlfriends and to soothe themselves and others during hard times.
 The Cree, Iroquois and Maliseet made and used whistles.
 Archaeologists have found evidence that both wooden whistles and flutes were used by the Beothuk, an extinct tribe who lived in Newfoundland until the early days of European settlement.
 The human voice is the primary instrument of all First Nations.
 As it is in most ancient music, singing is the heart of First Nations traditions.
 Every song had an original owner.
 Songs belonged to a society, clan, rite, ceremony, or individual.
 In some cultures, one could buy the right to sing a song owned by an individual.
 The original owner would then teach the buyer to sing the song.
 Many traditional songs are still sung by First Nations people who follow traditional ways.

 Many artists also now combine First Nations and Inuit music with mainstream popular music genres such as country, rock, hip hop or electronic dance music.
-Between 2014 and 2018, the Polaris Music Prize has been won three times by First Nations or Inuit musicians; Tanya Tagaq won in 2014 for Animism, Buffy Sainte-Marie won in 2015 for Power in the Blood, and Jeremy Dutcher won in 2018 for Wolastoqiyik Lintuwakonawa.
-(Lido Pimienta, who won in 2017 for La Papessa, is also of South American indigenous descent.)
+The Polaris Music Prize went to Tanya Tagaq for Animism in 2014 and to Jeremy Dutcher for Wolastoqiyik Lintuwakonawa in 2018 and for Motewolonuwok in 2024.
+(The 2017 Polaris went to Lido Pimienta for La Papessa; Pimienta is of South American indigenous descent.
+The 2015 Polaris went to Buffy Sainte-Marie for Power in the Blood.
+Sainte-Marie claimed First Nations heritage at the time, though investigative reporting in 2023 would contest this claim.)

 The compilation album Native North America, Vol. 1, released by Light in the Attic Records in 2014, collects many rare and out-of-print songs by First Nations and Inuit musicians from the era in which the rock and country and folk genres were beginning to emerge as influences on Indigenous music.